JetBrains/teamcity-documentation/topics/view-build-results.md

 ## Preview Projects and Build Configurations

 TeamCity has two main modes: __Home__ mode is for viewing results and running builds, and __Edit__ mode is for configuring settings.
 The switch between them is located in the upper right corner of the screen.
+Note that it's only available if you have rights to edit projects' settings.

 Both __Project Home__ and __Build Configuration Home__ allow you to monitor builds and perform all the basic actions.